akshaymrajput/image-lazy-load/README.md

 # Image Lazy Load

-`image-lazy-load` is a lightweight JavaScript library for lazy loading images and background images in web applications.
+`simple-image-lazy-load` is a lightweight JavaScript library for lazy loading images and background images in web applications.

 ## Installation